chrisdiana/simplestore/README.md

 # Contributing

 All forms of contribution are welcome: bug reports, bug fixes, pull requests and simple suggestions.
-Thanks!
+If you do wish to contribute, please follow the [Airbnb Javascript Style Guide](https://github.com/airbnb/javascript) Thanks!

 ## List of contributors